wumin199/wumin199.github.io/source/_posts/2024/Optimization-Models-in-Engineering.md

    Some optimization problems, such as nonlinear optimization, require an initial guess.
 Other types of problems, such as quadratic programming, mixed-integer optimization, etc,  can be solved faster if a good initial guess is provided.
 The user could provide an initial guess as an input argument in Solve function.
 If no initial guess is provided, Drake will use a zero-valued vector as the initial guess.

+   Solving an NLP requires an initial guess on all the decision variables

+- QP

+  AddQuadraticCost
+  AddQuadraticErrorCost
+  Add2NormSquaredCost

 ### 参考资料